 Most of accounts payable-trade and accrued expenses, which are operating payables, have payment due dates that are less than one year away.
-Short-term bank loans out of loans payable are mainly financing for operational transactions; long-term bank loans (less than 5 years as a general rule) and bonds are financing for long-term investments such as capital investments.
-Among them, part of long-term bank loans have floating interest rates and are exposed to interest rate fluctuation risk, therefore they are hedged using derivatives (interest rate swap transactions).
-Those hedged items that meet the requirements for exceptional accounting of interest rate swap are assessed for effectiveness by judging them, and those which do not meet the requirements for exceptional accounting are assessed by comparing the accumulated market changes of the hedged assets and hedging instruments and based on the changes of both.
+Short-term bank loans out of loans payable are mainly financing for operational transactions; long-term bank loans (less than five years as a general rule) are financing for long-term investments such as capital investments.